-At The Merton Primary School we encourage pupils and staff to use technology to support teaching and learning, including access to the Internet.
+At The Merton Primary School, we encourage pupils and staff to use technology to support teaching and learning, including access to the internet.
 We also encourage and continue to explore ways of using technology to better streamline and improve our administration tasks.
-This policy for The Merton Primary School is designed to help to ensure safe and appropriate access and usage for all Digital Technologies across the school community.
+The online safety policy for The Merton Primary School is designed to help to ensure safe and appropriate access and usage for all Digital Technologies across the school community.